Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/adornment/index.md

 ---
 # Overview

 SyntaxEditor has a fully-extensible adornment layer framework that allows for any sort of custom content to be inserted within a view's text area.
-This can include everything from alternating row highlights, to animated text decorations, or anything else you can imagine.
+This can include everything from alternating row highlights to animated text decorations, or anything else you can imagine.

 All the built-in text area rendering is done using adornment layers, such as the text itself, selection, caret, and more.